 It just wouldn’t feel like the Christmas season without a batch of fresh cookies in the oven.
 These cut-out cookies are quick and easy to put together, and they look delicious too!
-If you’re especially short on time, these simple Grinch cookies are the perfect festive treat.
+If you’re especially short on time, these adorable Grinch cookies are the perfect festive treat.

-Each bite of these holiday sugar cookies is buttery, sweet, and melt-in-your-mouth delicious.
+Each bite of these holiday green sugar cookies is buttery, sweet, chewy, and melt-in-your-mouth delicious.
 They come together with just a few ingredients, and the simple decoration really makes them stand out.
 It’ll be hard to just eat one of these Christmas treats!

-Bring these Grinch cookies to all of your holiday parties and you’ll be surprised at how fast guests will gobble them up.
+Bring the Grinch cookies to all of your holiday parties and you’ll be surprised at how fast guests will gobble them up.
 Plus, the festive green and red decorations on top will set them apart from the other treats on the table.